 It's time to create an inventory of both your online and offline content.
 First, create a spreadsheet to keep track of everything.
-We'll go through all of the columns you'll need throughout this article, but start off with the name.
+We'll go through all of the columns you'll need throughout this article but start off with the name.

-Add columns to denote the format of the content.
-That might be an article, white paper, video, or infographic.
-The list goes on.
-My main advice would be to keep it consistent and Secondly, make sure that you look in all areas of the business.
-Here are a few examples of simple, so that you can filter by type at a later stage. the types of content you could find just in marketing and sales:
+Secondly, make sure that you look in all areas of the business.
+Here are a few examples of the types of content you could find just in marketing and sales:

-- Blogs posts
+- Blog Posts

-- White papers / ebooks / guides
+- White papers / ebooks / Guides

 - Checklists

-- Case studies
+- Cae studies

 - Videos

 - Infographics

 - Podcasts

-- Newsletters

-- Webinars
+- Newsletters Webinars

 - Brochures

 - Proposals

 - Presentations

-- Price lists
+- Price Lists

-- Product specifications
+- Product specfiifications.